| Also read: Calcium Against Syndrome X Diseases & More "Of course, all of these diseases may have many

 colon cancer, gingivitis and even Alzheimer's disease

 - all of which can result from an overactive PTH mechanism.
+These conditions represent the body's maladaptive coping

 mechanisms that are activated by dietary calcium deficiency.